Employee Spotlight: Sharonda Harston

 Employee Spotlight featuring Sharonda Harston!

-Sharonda has been a part of the First Nation Group family for nearly 10 years.
-She is from Ann Arbor, MI, and now lives in Florida where she oversees the REMM Solution program as the Solution Services Manager at the Fort Myers office.
+Sharonda has served multiple roles during her long running time as part of the First Nation Group family, but now oversees the REMM Solution program as the Solution Services Manager at the Fort Myers office.

 Sharonda has a unique story that we are fortunate to have her share with us.
 We hope that her story touches you and helps you see that no matter how tough a battle you may be in – there is always light at the end of the tunnel.
 She was gracious enough to sit down and give us some insight into her life.
 From her time at First Nation Group to challenges overcome to what she enjoys outside of work – here’s a sneak peak into the life of Sharonda Harston.